The nature of cosmological metric perturbations in presence of gravitational particle production: Scalar cosmological perturbations

 From the above expression we see the fractional number density can build up if $\phi_k$ increases in the limit $k>{\mathcal H}$.
 Depending upon the sign of $\phi^\prime_k$ and $\phi_k$ we see that $\delta n_k/\bar{n}$ can be positive or negative implying that at some length scales there will be more fractional particle and at some length scales the particle fraction is less.
 These results show that one can have inhomogeneities in the radiation filled universe during the de Sitter phase.
-These inhomogeneities build up in the radiation filled universe and as slowly the de Sitter phase transforms to a normal radiation phase the inhomogeneities will show up as patches of over grown gravitational potential and energy density.
-It requires further investigation to answer whether these inhomogeneities can act as seed inhomogeneities which appear in cosmic microwave spectrum.
-These calculations show that in the de Sitter phase with radiation we expect inhomogeneities and out of local equilibrium behavior for some time.
-Because of the movement of the radiation fluid there can be other kinds of transport phenomena which we do not discuss in this paper.
-Transport phenomenon induced by metric perturbations is an interesting topic by itself and will be addressed in a separate paper.